opendocsg/slw-judgments-backfill/2006_SGHC_169/report.md

  (15) A respondent who fails to file his Case within the time specified in paragraph (2) may be heard only with the leave of the High Court and on such terms and conditions as the High Court may impose.

 11     Counsel for the first respondent, Mr Kurubalan, did not file Tay’s case but only filed his skeletal submissions which were served on counsel for Hin Hup on 13 February 2006.
-In submitting that the court should not allow his opponent to submit Tay’s case orally, Mr Madan Assomull, counsel for Hin Hup, relied on _Glahe International Expo AG v ACS Computer Pte Ltd_ [1999] 2 SLR 620 at [18] where the Court of Appeal said:
+In submitting that the court should not allow his opponent to submit Tay’s case orally, Mr Madan Assomull, counsel for Hin Hup, relied on _Glahe International Expo AG v ACS Computer Pte Ltd_ <span class="citation">[1999] 2 SLR 620</span> at [18] where the Court of Appeal said:

  No respondent’s case was filed on behalf of ACS in this appeal, notwithstanding that they were legally represented.
 Their counsel was before us, and at the commencement of the hearing no

  application was made by him pursuant to O 57 r 9A (17) of Rules of Court for leave to be heard.
 In view of his unexplained silence, we enquired of him why no respondent’s case was filed on behalf of ACS and whether he would be applying for leave to be heard.
 To our utter astonishment, he replied nonchalantly that there was no need to file a respondent’s case for ACS, as he expected the appeal to be disposed of without him being called to reply and that after hearing the arguments advanced on behalf of Glahe, if necessary, he would apply for leave to be heard ...
 It was wholly presumptuous of him to expect that the court would grant him leave to be heard.
 There was no question of granting him such leave in this appeal.
 Regrettably, we heard this appeal unassisted by counsel for ACS. [emphasis added]

-12     In addition, Mr Assomull referred the court to a passage in another Court of Appeal decision in _Tan Boon Hai v Lee Ah Fong_ [2002] 1 SLR 10 at [8]:
+12     In addition, Mr Assomull referred the court to a passage in another Court of Appeal decision in _Tan Boon Hai v Lee Ah Fong_ <span class="citation">[2002] 1 SLR 10</span> at [8]:

  The 17 defendants, the respondents in this appeal, did not file the respondents’ case , as they were required to do under the rules.
 However, through their counsel they put in a written ‘skeletal submission’ and intended to obtain leave of the court, by an oral application, to argue against the appeal before us.
 Counsel for the appellant objected to this course of conduct on the part of the respondents.
 In response, counsel for the respondents explained that the reason for not filing the respondents’ case was that the respondents wished to save further costs and expenses in the litigation, and applied orally for leave to make submission before us in this appeal.
 We did not find such explanation acceptable, and accordingly we refused leave to counsel for the respondents to make any submission on behalf of the respondents in resisting the appeal.
 We also refused to consider the written skeletal submission filed in court. [emphasis added]